 What to do in St. Lucia, South Africa

 Two years ago, we zipped through St. Lucia on a one-month road trip across South Africa.
 We didn't give it the time of day (literally, we were there for one night).
 We arrived for a hippo cruise through the estuary before promptly passing out, only to leave under the cover of darkness early the following day.
 And what a waste.
 St. Lucia and the Isimangaliso Wetland Park deserve a little more respect than that.

 There are so many things to do in St. Lucia, South Africa that one night was just a drop in the bucket.
-We spent three days in St. Lucia and it's neighboring Isimangaliso Wetlands this time around.
+We spent three days in St. Lucia on our recent South Africa trip and its neighboring Isimangaliso Wetlands this time around.
 And there was no shortage of adventurous activities or excursions to keep us busy.
 Here's a breakdown on the best things to do in Isimangaliso and beyond.

 1. Visit iSimangaliso Wetland Park

 In Zulu, iSimangaliso means "a miracle" or "something wondrous," and the beauty here really is something of a miracle.
 This national park offers game drives in the savanna, expansive wetlands, and beaches on the Indian Ocean. iSimangaliso is divided into two sections: Western Shores and Eastern Shores.
 You can plan your trip by dividing time in this way.
 Spending either the morning in one and the afternoon in the other or dedicate a day to each.

 The two sections of iSimangaliso Wetland Park are divided by the St. Lucia Lake.
 The Eastern and Western Shores offer different attractions, as well as separate gates and entrance fees etc.